growtofill/nd802-public-transportation-app/README.md

 Meet-up Event Planner
 My second project for the Senior Web Developer Nanodegree.
 It displays train schedule for Bay Area Rapid Transit, using BART API.
+Works without an Internet connection: assets are stored in cache via Service Worker, results from the BART API are stored in Local Storage.

 Built with React and Material UI.